Editor – Roshan Muhammed Salih

 Sufyan Ismail is a serial entrepreneur, philanthropist and the CEO of MEND.

-Hamza Tzortzis is a writer, think, debater and Head of Research and Education at iERA.
+Hamza Tzortzis is a writer, thinker and the Chief Executive Officer of at IERA.

 Faisal Bodi is a writer and political commentator.
 He is currently with the Islamic Human Rights Commission.